MMJLee/chat/README.md

 where room-id can be any string other than a forward-slash.

 Share your link with your friends for a quick group chat and file share system where no contents are kept on server.
+You are automatically disconnected if idling for a while.

 Server hosted on [fly.io](https://fly.io) and client hosted on [cloudflare](https://cloudflare.com).

 # todo
-fileshare,
-light theme button,
-disconnected prompt,
-reconnect button